pavr1/local/data-service/README.md

-# Ice Cream Store Database Service
+# Ice Cream Store Data Service

 This service provides PostgreSQL database infrastructure for the Ice Cream Store management system.
 It includes Docker containerization, database schema initialization, and a Go database handler that other services can import.